What You Need to Know about Company Profiles

 Starting your company profile?
 The trickiest thing is what to include and what not to bother with.
 What’s transparency and that’s just not relevant?
 What will make you look sophisticated and interesting, and what will make you look like a statistics nerd?
 It’s a tricky line to walk.
 If you learn the basic elements of a company profile, you’ll be well on your way to finding out what you need to put in and what can safely be ignored.
 We’ve put together a guide with company profile tips for you to break it down into simple parts.

 These elements are crucial when you’re writing a company profile.
 You can decide how to phrase them, and whether they should be combined with something else.
 One or two things might be able to be left out.
 But in the end, you should have most of this information if you want to be complete.

-- Quick facts: This can be combined with the overview on the same page, or left separate.
-It should contain some numbers and important bullet points that gives an impression of your company and how it works.
+- Quick facts.
+This can be combined with the overview on the same page or left separate.
+It should contain some numbers and important bullet points that give an impression of your company and how it works.

-- Social responsibility: Sustainability and other environmental concerns, fair labor practices, and health and safety information are good things to put in your profile.
+- Social responsibility.
+Sustainability and other environmental concerns, fair labour practices, and health and safety information are good things to put in your profile.
 Let people know you’re responsible and ethical.